bmbouter/Opus/README.txt

 would be /opt/opus-repository/opus, and /opt/opus-repository is the repository containing this README, the opus package, setup.py, and such.

-Once your wsgi file is in place, Apache must be configured to run this app.
+Once your wsgi file looks good, Apache must be configured to run this app.
 Again, follow your normal procedure for deploying a Django app with mod_wsgi, see the `Django Deployment Guide`_ for help.